Luke Hobson

 In May 2019, as a Reno High School sophomore, Hobson won both the 200-yard freestyle in a state record time of 1:38.53, and the 500-yard freestyle in 4:28.35 at the Nevada State Championship swim meet at the Carson Aquatic Center in Carson City.
 Hobson said he wanted to set a goal to continue to win the two events as a Junior and Senior.[4]
 Continuing to achieve as a High School Senior, he swam a 45.22 in the 100 freestyle on May 22, 2021, which qualified him to compete at the "2020 U.S. Olympic Trials", which were held in June, 2021 due to COVID.[5]
 In the Spring of 2020, when many pools were shut down due to COVID, Hobson trained by lifting weights and swimming in his parents' backyard pool while tethered to a pole.[6]

 From 2021 to 2025, Hobson studied advertising and competed on the swim team at the University of Texas.
-Swimming under Head Coach Eddie Reese and Coach Wyatt Collins, he was a five-time NCAA champion including the 200 yard freestyle in 2023, and 2024; the 500 yard freestyle in 2023; and the 4x200 yard freestyle relay in 2022, and 2023.[7]
+Hobson swam in 2021 under Head Coach Eddie Reese and Coach Wyatt Collins, and then under Head Coach Bob Bowman during his swimming career at Texas.
+Hobson was a five-time NCAA champion including the 200 yard freestyle in 2023, and 2024; the 500 yard freestyle in 2023; and the 4x200 yard freestyle relay in 2022, and 2023.[7]
 At the 2024 NCAA Championships, Hobson helped establish an NCAA 200-yard freestyle record of 1:29.13 as the lead swimmer for the University of Texas 4x200 yard freestyle relay.
 Hobson also swam a 1:28.81 to win the individual 200 yard freestyle final, setting a new record.
-He graduated Texas as a twelve-time All-American.[8]
+He graduated Texas as a twelve-time All-American, with a major in Advertising.[8]

 References